 Michelle Gonzalez: Early childhood special education, Universal Design for Learning, struggling readers, assistive and instructional technology, eBooks, inclusive practices.
 Published: The Effect of the iPad on the Readiness Skills of At-Risk Preschoolers

 Bernice Lukus: Special education leadership and supervision

-Joseph Polizzi: Experiential and transformational learning, school leadership, small schools, preparation and professional development of new teachers.
+Joseph Polizzi: Experiential and transformational learning, school leadership, small schools, progressive & alternative schools, preparation and professional development of new teachers.
+Expertise in qualitative research and case study method.
 Presented: Documentary Photography & Documentary Films as Intercultural & Interdisciplinary Learning.
 Published: Films for a New DEEL: Documentary Films in the Educational Leadership Classroom

 Frances Russell: Literacy/reading, teacher education, mentoring, supervision of student teachers